There are three main types of first-aid bandages:

 Soft Tissue and Bone Bandages

-These bandages are used to treat injuries to muscles, ligaments, tendons, and bones.
+These bandages treat injuries to muscles, ligaments, tendons, and bones.
 They usually come in very long rolls, which are wrapped around the affected body part.

 16. Elastic Bandage